yee-yong/drag-to-reorganize-menu/README.md

 # drag-to-reorganize-menu

-You may drag item to reorganize the controls in the menu.
+You may drag item to reorganize the controls in this highly customized menu.
 This app is written entirely in Swift.

-Here is the GIF:
+Here is a quick demo in GIF:

 <br /><br /><br />